Code-Institute-Submissions/iKelvvv-MS2/README.md

 ### User Expectations:

-The game should be engaging and clearly display a winner and loser.
+The game should be engaging and display a winner and loser.

--   The weapon selection is clear and obvious.
+-   The weapon selection is clear.
 -   The user interface is easy to navigate.
 -   The game is responsive on all devices including mobile, tablet and desktop.
 -   To have the ability to contact the creator of the game.